official-pikafish/Pikafish/README.md

   * #### Mate Threat Depth
     When `ChineseRule` is selected as the `Repetition Rule`, how many move at most one needs to make to get a mate in the mate threat.
 The higher the value, the lower the speed.
+    Especially, if this option is set to 0, then allow mate threat in `ChineseRule`.

   * #### Repetition Rule
     Choose to use `AsianRule` or `ChineseRule` to deal with repetitions.
 Note that `ChineseRule` is not recommend to use unless you are analysing positions, it will loses massive elo in actual gameplay.